AlgorithmicPolicyIndex/VRChatOSC/README.md

 If you would like to know why I made an OSC class, it's because I know I will work more on this to do more with OSC.
 Especially if people want to create their own custom OSC connections outside just using the chat intput.

+# Functions
+- Media, "Now Playing" ChatBox

 # To Use
+You will need npm or a similar package manager.
+`npm install`

+You will also need [Python](https://www.python.org/downloads/)
+<sup>This is purely for the fact I use Python to gather Media info</sup>
+You can install required packages via `pip install -r requirements.txt`

 Check out [package.json](package.json) in section "Scripts"
 There are currently `build` and `start`
 - `build` Will build the `src` folder to a `build` folder